-“For years we had the same lack of network adequacy for that one endocrinologist in that limited-network product,” says Dee Bellanti, Director of Provider Network Operations.
+“For years we had the same lack of network adequacy for that one endocrinologist in that limited-network product,” says Dee, Director of Provider Network Operations.
 “But the options were limited, and we had to proceed.”

-Until one year, with no advanced warning, we couldn’t.
+Until one year, with no advanced warning, they couldn’t.

 “We just couldn’t do it.
 We didn’t have enough time.
 We had to change the limited-network product to a full-network product, which was a definite negative financial impact to our organization.”